CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 * hardware's components usage
 * databases read / write / update operations

-## How do I authenticate members of my organisation?
+## How do I authenticate members of my organization?

-Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organisation in the head-bar.
+Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization in the head-bar.
 Then click on **Configuration** in the left pane and select **Members**.
-You'll see a list of the organisation's members.
+You'll see a list of the organization's members.
 If your are an admin, you can revoke or grant apps permissions.

 ## How do I report an application that is in violation of your Terms and Conditions?